flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 ; => "meh about blorb"
 ```

-Instead of extending multiple types with multiple calls to
+Instead of using multiple calls to `extend-type` to extend multiple
-`extend-type`, you can use `extend-protocol`, which allows you to
+types, you can use `extend-protocol`, which allows you to define
-define protocol implementations for multiple types at once.
-Here's how
+protocol implementations for multiple types at once.
+Here's how you'd
-you'd perform the above protocol implementations:
+define the above protocol implementations:

 ```clojure
 (extend-protocol Psychodynamics